ZipCodeCore/GroupCasino/README.md

 * from the browser, navigate to the _forked_ project from **your** github account.
 * click the `Pull Requests` tab.
 * select `New Pull Request`

+## Adding a line to the readMe for git hub example